ankane/production_rails/README.md

 [Add timeouts](https://github.com/ankane/the-ultimate-guide-to-ruby-timeouts).

-One very important place is ActiveRecord.
+One very important place is Active Record.
 Add to `config/database.yml` and adjust as needed.

 #### PostgreSQL